tomorrowflow/context-portal/conport_mcp_deep_dive.md

 6.  **Configuration & Usability:**
     *   Explore more dynamic ways to manage `workspace_id` or allow aliasing for long workspace paths.
-    *   If an HTTP version becomes more prominent, robust authentication and security measures are paramount.

 7.  **Integration with Other Developer Tools:**
     *   Direct integration with issue trackers, version control systems (beyond simple linking), or CI/CD pipelines to automatically log context or make it available.